Skip to Content

 Agent workflow steps

-Workflow schedules and triggers can include agent turns directly as target.steps[].agent:
+Workflow definitions can include agent turns directly in steps[].agent:

 For workflow behavior and target shape, see Workflow.